hashicorp/terraform-website/content/source/docs/enterprise/private/admin/integration.html.md

 To enable SAML, click **Enable SAML single sign-on** under "SAML Settings".
 Configure the fields below, then click **Save SAML settings**.
 To update the settings, update the field values, and save.

-The **Enable SAML debugging** option can be used if sign-on is failing to provide additional debugging information during login tests.
+The **Enable SAML debugging** option can be used if sign-on is failing.
+It provides additional debugging information during login tests.
 It should not be left on during normal operations.

 ## SMTP Integration

 SMTP integration allows Terraform Enterprise to send email-based notifications, such as new user invitations, password resets, and system errors.
 We strongly recommend configuring SMTP.

 To access the SMTP settings, click **SMTP** in the left menu.
-To enable SMTP, check the box on the settings page and configure the relevant settings.
+To enable SMTP, check the **Enable email sending with SMTP** box on the settings page and configure the settings:

+[screenshot probably]

+* **Sender Email**: The address system mails should come from.
+A plain email address; do not include a display name.
+* **Send test email to**: A sample address to send a test email to.
+Used to validate the settings when configuring SMTP; not stored.
+* **Host** and **Port**: The host and port details for the SMTP server that will be used.
+* **Authentication**: The type of authentication used by the server.
+Options are `none`, `login`, and `plain`.
+* **Username**: Username used to authenticate to the server.
+Not required if the authentication setting is `none`.
+* **Password**: Password to authenticate to the server.
+Not required if the authentication setting is `none`.

-The SMTP server used with Terraform Enterprise must support connection via SSL with a valid certificate.
+-> **Note**: The SMTP server used with Terraform Enterprise must support connection via SSL with a valid certificate.

 ## Twilio Integration

 Twilio integration is used to send SMS messages for two-factor authentication.
 It is optional; application-based 2FA is also supported.

 To access the Twilio settings, click **Twilio** in the left menu.
-To enable Twilio, check the box on the settings page and configure the relevant settings.
+To enable Twilio, check the **Enable SMS sending with Twilio** box on the settings page and configure the relevant settings:

+[screenshot probably]

+* Account SID: The unique identifier for your Twilio [application](https://www.twilio.com/docs/usage/api/applications).
+* Auth Token: The token that allows [authentication](https://support.twilio.com/hc/en-us/articles/223136027-Auth-Tokens-and-How-to-Change-Them) with your Account SID.
+* From Number: The number the message should come from.
+Must be registered with Twilio.

+You can also verify the Twilio settings by sending a test message.
+Enter a number in the bottom box and click **Send Test SMS**.